kubevirt/kubevirt-tekton-tasks/tasks/modify-data-object/README.md

 - **namespace**: Namespace where to create the data object. (defaults to manifest namespace or active namespace)
 - **waitForSuccess**: Set to `true` or `false` if container should wait for Ready condition of the data object.
 - **allowReplace**: Allow replacing an already existing data object (same combination name/namespace).
 Allowed values true/false
-- **deleteObject**: Set to `true` or `false` if task should delete the specified datavolume or datasource.
-If set to 'true' the ds/dv will be deleted and all other parameters are ignored.
+- **deleteObject**: Set to `true` or `false` if task should delete the specified DataVolume, DataSource or PersistentVolumeClaim.
+If set to 'true' the ds/dv/pvc will be deleted and all other parameters are ignored.
 - **deleteObjectKind**: Kind of the data object to delete.
 This parameter is used only for Delete operation.
 - **deleteObjectName**: Name of the data object to delete.
 This parameter is used only for Delete operation.